 Learn how to use traffic lights in Excel!
-Traffic lights are built for performance tracking and enable you to display project status in an effective way.
+Traffic lights are built for performance tracking and enable you to display project status effectively.

-In the vast majority of cases, it’s not easy to create a native traffic light in Excel.
-You can use conditional formatting, shapes, named ranges, and linked pictures; if you are not in a hurry.
+In most cases, it’s not easy to create a native traffic light in Excel.
+Instead, you can use conditional formatting, shapes, named ranges, and linked pictures; if you are not in a hurry.
 As always, manual chart preparation is a time-consuming task for Excel users.
-Furthermore, this method is a little bit risky; you should avoid misspelled formulas, incorrect data inputs, and so on.
+Furthermore, this method is a bit risky; you should avoid misspelled formulas, incorrect data inputs, etc.

 It’s time to find a new way to build this infographic.
-To automates repetitive and routine tasks -like building a custom chart type – we’ll use VBA because it is powerful.
+To automate repetitive and routine tasks -like building a custom chart type – we’ll use VBA because it is powerful.

 What are the benefits of using a Traffic Light Widget?